khufkens/cropmonitor/README.md

 # Cropmonitor

-The IFPRI crop monitor R package calculate greenness indices (Gcc and GRVI) for cellphone based data acquisitions within the context of cellphone based index-based micro-insurance.
+The IFPRI crop monitor R package calculates greenness indices (Gcc and GRVI) for cellphone based data acquisitions within the context of cellphone based index-based micro-insurance.

-The tool allows for the visualization of the database, but requires the population of a local database (see below).
+The tool allows for the visualization of the database, but requires a local database to be updated (see below).

 ## Installation